wetneb/sheetshow/docs/index.rst

 Morphisms are defined in a YAML format which is translated by the renderer as vector graphics (in the SVG format) suitable for inclusion in academic articles.

+For more information about the theory behind these diagrams, refer to:

+* Cole Comfort, Antonin Delpeuch and Jules Hedges.
+Sheet diagrams for bimonoidal categories. `arXiv:2010.13361 <https://arxiv.org/abs/2010.13361>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: